 Cuba reopens but faces challenge wooing back tourists

-HAVANA, Cuba (AFP)— Cuba is reopening its doors to foreign tourists after an eight-month shutdown due to the coronavirus pandemic, but the cash-strapped country faces an uphill struggle to woo back wary travellers.
+HAVANA, Cuba (AFP) — Cuba is reopening its doors to foreign tourists after an eight-month shutdown due to the novel coronavirus pandemic, but the cash-strapped country faces an uphill struggle to woo back wary travellers.

 Tourism chiefs are banking on the island's track record of keeping the virus in check to win back holidaymakers.